Mamoon018/https---github.com-Mamoon018-Practice/README.md

 ## Dependencies
 This module relies on the following:
-- **`crewai`**: For creating and managing AI agents.
+- **`crewai`**: For creating and managing AI agents
-- **`langchain_google_genai`**: To integrate with the Google Gemini-Pro language model.
+- **`langchain_google_genai`**: To integrate with the Google Gemini-Pro language model
-- **`dotenv`**: For loading environment variables from the `.env` file.
+- **`dotenv`**: For loading environment variables from the `.env` file

-Ensure the `.env` file contains the `GEMINI_API_KEY` for accessing the Gemini-Pro model.

 ## Tools
-Currently, no external tools are assigned to the agents.
-However, the framework supports tool integration, such as web search or data retrieval tools, which can be added to enhance the agents' capabilities.
+Currently, Web searcher tool SERPER SEARCH is assigned to the agents.
+The framework supports tool integration, such as web search or data retrieval tools, which enhances the agents' capabilities.

 ## Agents
 ### 1. `Researcher_Analyst`